Health · Food · Parenting · Beauty · Home

 Add 1–2 tsp of Ceylon cinnamon daily to smoothies, oatmeal, or herbal teas.
 Avoid “Cassia” cinnamon in large doses—it contains more coumarin, which can be harmful in excess.

-4. Licorice Root + White Peony – A Hormone-Soothing Duo
+4. Licorice Root + White Peony – A hormone balancer

 Traditional Chinese Medicine often uses this combination to balance hormones in PCOS.
 Licorice root ( Mulethi in Hindi) can lower androgens and reduce inflammation, while white peony supports estrogen balance and has a calming effect on the nervous system.